ZolayvarE/mindful/README.md

 ```

-##API

 ```js
 import mindful from 'mindful';
 ```
-This exposes the Mindful API that has access to the following methods:
+This exposes the Mindful API that has access to a variety of [methods](https://github.com/ZolayvarE/mindful#api).

+##API

 ####Mindful.set( *key*, *value* )
 Stores the given key/value pair in Mindful's global storage